docker/docs/content/desktop/extensions-sdk/extensions/publish.md

 Docker Desktop displays published extensions in the Extensions Marketplace on [Docker Desktop](https://open.docker.com/extensions/marketplace) and [Docker Hub](https://hub.docker.com/search?q=&type=extension).
 The Extensions Marketplace is a space where developers can discover extensions to improve their developer experience and propose their own extension to be available for all Desktop users.

-Whenever you are [ready to publish](./DISTRIBUTION.md) your extension in the Marketplace, you can [Self-publish your extension](https://github.com/docker/extensions-submissions/issues/new?assignees=&labels=&template=1_automatic_review.yaml&title=%5BSubmission%5D%3A+)
+Whenever you are [ready to publish](./DISTRIBUTION.md) your extension in the Marketplace, you can [self-publish your extension](https://github.com/docker/extensions-submissions/issues/new?assignees=&labels=&template=1_automatic_review.yaml&title=%5BSubmission%5D%3A+)

 > **Note**
 >
 > As the Extension Marketplace continues to add new features for both Extension users and publishers, we expect you
 > to maintain your extension over time to ensure it stays available in the Marketplace.

-> **Note**
+> **Important**
 >
-> The Docker manual review process for extensions is paused at the moment, please your extension through the [automated submission process](https://github.com/docker/extensions-submissions/issues/new?assignees=&labels=&template=1_automatic_review.yaml&title=%5BSubmission%5D%3A+)
+> The Docker manual review process for extensions is paused at the moment.
+Submit your extension through the [automated submission process](https://github.com/docker/extensions-submissions/issues/new?assignees=&labels=&template=1_automatic_review.yaml&title=%5BSubmission%5D%3A+)
+{ .important }
 ### Before you submit

 Before you submit your extension, it must pass the [validation](validate.md) checks.